EdTosoy/LuminaOS/STRATEGY.md

 - **Fail-Safe Reactivity**: The shell and binary follow a "Layered" approach.
 If the brain fails, the body (the OS) stays standing.
 - **Invisible Context**: No manual "modes."
 The OS senses your work via lightweight shell hooks.
 - **The Longevity Engine**: Software designed to make 5-year-old modular hardware feel faster than new "soldered" machines through silicon-native optimization (`v3/v4`).
+- **Silicon Agnostic Architecture**: By building on Rust and OCI, we solve the **ARM vs. x86** war before it starts.
+The "Lumina Experience" is portable across any instruction set.

 ---